benlaurie/covid-pass/uk/README.md

 | `pm` | *UNKNOWN* (let me know if you know!) |
 | `po` | A list of vaccinations in the format `GB-ENG:n` where `n` is the sequence number of the vaccination |

+## Historic UK Domestic Pass Format

+Prior to somewhere around October 2021, the UK Domestic pass consisted of three base 64 encoded strings, separated by `.`s.
+The first is the key ID, the second is version + expiry (yyMMddHHmm) + name (where '+' is concatenation) and the third is a signature.

 ## Some Observations

 - Although the `ci` field is supposed to be unique per vaccination (at least in EU passes), the UK uses the same ID for all vaccines for the same person in international passes.